Children’s Legal ServicesOrganizations We Fund Legal Aid Programs Donate Now What We Do

 - Be staffed by at least one full-time attorney or have access to one attorney on a full-time basis or equivalent, licensed to practice in the Florida

-Additional eligibility guidelines are included in the application.
+Additional eligibility requirements are included in the application.